 1 1/2 cups half-and-half

-Heat remaining 2 tablespoons olive oil in a large skillet or saute pan.
+Heat olive oil in a large skillet or saute pan.
 Add spinach and garlic and cook until wilted.
 Season to taste with salt and black pepper.
 Transfer to a sieve or colander to drain, then gently press out as much water as possible.